 If you have deductible expenses that qualify as miscellaneous itemized deductions, you can deduct certain of those expenses only to the extent that they exceed 2% of your adjusted gross income.
 For an explanation of deductible and nondeductible expenses, refer to Publication 529, Miscellaneous Deductions.

-There are three types of expenses that are subject to the 2% limit.
-They are unreimbursed employee expenses, tax preparation fees and certain other expenses.
+There are three types of expenses that are subject to the 2% limit: unreimbursed employee expenses, tax preparation fees and certain other expenses.

-Certain unreimbursed employee expenses are deductible as miscellaneous itemized deductions on Form 1040, Schedule A (PDF).
+Certain unreimbursed employee expenses are deductible as miscellaneous itemized deductions on Form 1040, Schedule A (PDF), Itemized Deductions, or Schedule A in Form 1040NR (PDF), U.S. Nonresident Alien Income Tax Return.
 To be deductible, the expense must be:

 - Paid or incurred in the tax year

 - For carrying on your trade or business of being an employee, and